terasolunaorg/tutorial-apps/README.md

     1. Download zip or tar.gz files which version you want.
 * Fork or checkout
     Refer release branches such as ``release/x.x.x.RELEASE``.
-    The ``master`` branch is used for maintenance purpose and the structure of ``master`` branch is different from other release branches, therefore it's not advisable for end users.